Davidt001/BJJ/README.md

 - Instructions on how to implement form validation and style the sign up form on the Sign Up page was taken from the Love Running Project.
 - The icons in the footer were taken from the Love Running Project which also used icons from [Font Awesome](https://fontawesome.com/)
 - The instructions on how to add and style the Navigation was taken from the Love Running Project.
+- I used https://www.w3schools.com/ to recap most CSS that I needed to do but did not directly take any code from it.

 ### Media